jfeigel/ngLoader/README.md

 Used the SVG loading animations from <a href="http://codepen.io/aurer/pen/jEGbA">this Pen</a> by <a href="http://codepen.io/aurer/">Aurer</a>.

 This module can be used in any version of Angular (see the Plunk below).
-All major browsers, except IE, are <a href="http://caniuse.com/#feat=svg-smil">supported</a>.
+All major browsers, except IE, are supported.
+Template 1, the default and now using CSS animations, is <a href="http://caniuse.com/#feat=css-animation">supported in IE10+</a> and the other templates are <a href="http://caniuse.com/#feat=svg-smil">not supported in IE</a>.

 ##### 1. Install the module via bower.